madman21345/the-goods/README.md

 # the-goods
-Random projects I worked on "alone"/to learn.
+Random old projects I worked on "alone"/to learn.